 The complainant and respondent will be apprised of the outcome of the investigation in writing.
 If either the individual making the complaint or the respondent is not satisfied with the results of the investigation, they may file an internal complaint by submitting an appeal to either the Provost (for faculty) or the Director of the Office of the President (for professional staff) within ten days of receipt of the outcome, which shall be decided upon in a timely manner.

 If the complaint of harassment is found to have merit, appropriate action will be taken against the individual(s) responsible for a violation of this policy, up to and including immediate termination of employment.
 As noted above, faculty disciplinary matters will be handled per procedures outlined in the Faculty Handbook.

 No retaliation will be taken or permitted against an employee or student who makes a good-faith report of harassment, or toward anyone who cooperates in the investigation of the complaint.
 Allegations of retaliation should be reported to the same individuals to whom reports of harassment and sexual violence are to be made, as outlined above.

-The internal reporting procedure described above is to be followed so harassment can be dealt with promptly by the College.
-Employees also have the right to file a complaint of unlawful harassment with the Pennsylvania Human Relations Commission and the federal Equal Employment Opportunity Commission.
-Complaints filed with the PA Human Relations Commission must be filed within 180 days of the last instance of unlawful harassment.
+The internal reporting procedure described above is to be followed so discrimination and harassment can be dealt with promptly by the College.
+Employees also have the right to file a complaint of unlawful discrimination or harassment with the Pennsylvania Human Relations Commission and the federal Equal Employment Opportunity Commission.
+Complaints filed with the Pennsylvania Human Relations Commission must be filed within 180 days of the last instance of unlawful harassment.
 Employees who file a charge with the Equal Employment Opportunity Commission must do so within 300 days of the last incident of unlawful harassment.
-Employees and students may also file complaints with the Office of Civil Rights of the U. S. Department of Education, 400 Maryland Avenue S.W., Washington DC 20202-1100.
+Employees and students may also file complaints with the Office of Civil Rights of the U. S. Department of Education, 400 Maryland Avenue S.W., Washington DC 20202-1100, www.ed.gov.